yohansutanto5/seleniumdemo/ReadME.md

 - ChromeDriver (compatible with your Chrome version)

 ## Application properties
-At resource folder please define which driver (options are : chrome,edge,firefox) which server (options: windows and linux) and location of the driver on your machine.
+At resource folder please define which driver (options are : chrome,edge,firefox,remote) which server (options: windows and linux) and location of the driver on your machine.

 ## Project Structure
 - Utilizes Page Object Model (POM) design pattern